Information for Members

 5 Committee

-(a) The Committee shall consist of a Chairman, the Ladies’ Captain, Gentlemen’s Captain, Secretary, Assistant Secretary, Treasurer, Match Secretary, Green Ranger and three other members plus two lady members for two years commencing 2008/09, all of whom shall be elected by members of the Bowls Club at the Annual General Meeting.
+(a) The Committee shall consist of a Chairman, the Ladies’ Captain and Vice Captain, the Men’s Captain and Vice Captain, the Secretary, Assistant Secretary, Treasurer, Match Secretary, Green Ranger, the National and County Delegate (s), and three other members, all of whom shall be elected by members of the Bowls Club at the Annual General Meeting.

 (b) All Committee members shall retire prior to the election of the Committee at the Annual General Meeting and shall be eligible for re-election and appointment.
 The chairman may not normally serve for more than 3 consecutive years.